 John Salko is a gifted, self-taught painter, naturalist, poet, fisherman, writer, horticulturist and a master carpenter.
-Now, in his mid-sixties, he continues to paint brilliant works at his home in Maine, where he resides with his wife, Karen, a screenwriter and novelist.
+Now, in his mid-sixties, he continues to paint brilliant works where he resides in Maine with his wife, Karen, a screenwriter and novelist.

 Marine - John Salko 17 years old.

 Artist - John Salko "2013 "